MarcinSznura/Whack-em/README.md

 ### Calibration

-1. Pick a monochromatic object(red,green,blue are the best options) and put it in front of a camera.
+1. Pick a monochromatic object (red, green, blue are the best picks) and put it in front of a camera.
 2. Go to calibration mode during a game.
 3. Set color detection ranges to match you controller color eg.: red controller - set red value above 50%, green and blue below 50% green controller - set green value above 50%, red and blue below 50% blue controller - set blue value above 50%, red and green below 50%
-4. Make ranges so small so only your controller was detected but so big so your controller was awlays detected.
+4. Make ranges so small so only your controller was detected but big enough to it was always detected.
 5. Exit calibration mode.

 ## Built With

 Unity 2019.2.19f1

-## License

-...